zemon1/PerlJamsDB/README.md

 The tool it was based off of was written in Perl and named PerlJams which is the reason for the current misnomer.

-All of the Database bits are in MSSQ.
+All of the Database bits are in MSSQL.